 This outfit is an example for what to wear under a dress.
 You may have seen this type of concept already in the Alaska October lookbook.
 Here the link, in case you missed it).

 As outerwear add a trench coat and work bag that pick up a color of the stripes are great options.
 The different footwear gives even the outerwear a different vibe when wearing the coat open.
 On the contrary, when closing the coat, the look turns into a gray and black desaturated look with a pop of pink.
 Learn more about styling desaturated looks.

 Don’t let your outfit be a random thing.
 Learn How to Dress for Success in Midlife with my style recipe book.
 Buy my book now.

 As Skirt with a Cardigan as Top

 The following photos are a winter outfit inspiration.
 Herein shopping the own closet goes to the next level.
 A cardigan is styled as a top with a belt over the Missoni.
-To stay warm and in great style in the painful cold weather of Interior Alaska’s winter, a shearling in burgundy adds the right amount of insulation.
+To stay stylish, but warm in cold weather outfits, a shearling in burgundy adds the right amount of insulation.

 Stylist tip: As a variation use a light wash jean jacket.